top of page

 Published at Writer's Egg Magazine, Issue 6

-tracks slice mossy day
+mossy day

-a city bleeds lives
+city lives

 Pair of Jeans